dex2dot0/community-plugin-docs/website/docs/documentation/installation.md

 <iframe width="100%" height="720" src="https://www.youtube.com/embed/qCfEzv1NXco" title="Community Plugin Installation" frameborder="0" allowfullscreen></iframe>

-## Installing from GitHub
+## Installing Outside Basecamp

-It is recommended that you install from Basecamp as that will be much more straight forward.
-However, if you would like to develop or extend the Community Plugin you will need to create your own installation file.
-To create an install file using the source code, you will need to:
+It is recommended that you install from Basecamp as that will be much more straightforward.
+However, for those that want to develop or extend the Community Project or build from source, instructions are available in the [developer documentation installation](/docs/development/installation) guide.

-1. Clone/download the Community Plugin [repository](https://github.com/zacksharkey/CommunityPlugin) from GitHub
-2. Open the project in Visual Studio
-3. Build the project to create a DLL file